EricssonResearch/dnt/doc/getting_started/README.md

 R2DTWO currently only supports GNU/Linux environments.
 A fairly up-to-date GNU/Linux distribution like Ubuntu, Debian, Fedora, RHEL, Arch, etc. should works.
-Install the dependencies for the compilation and to run the project.
+Install the dependencies for the compilation and run the project.

 On Ubuntu/Debian based distros:
 ```